dex4er/fakechroot/README.md

 We add some features to the original fakechroot and allow the library to check incoming syscalls based on predefined privileges.

-Therefor, to compile the source code you need at least the following dependencies:
+Therefore, to compile the source code you might need at least the following dependencies:

 1. git
 2. autoconf